tommyle/built-with-flutter/README.md

 # Built with Flutter
 Built with Flutter tracks companies who are using Flutter.
 The goal is to track the growth of Flutter in the corporate world.

-Questions I'd like to answer:
+Questions We'd like to answer:
 - Which companies are adopting Flutter?
 - How big are these teams?
 - Which industries are adopting Flutter?